Inskip Point is a beautiful peninsula north of Rainbow Beach in Queensland.

 This area is commonly used as a gateway to Fraser Island, another popular destination here.

 Inskip Point, Camping, Accommodation, Weather, Tides & Map, QLD

 After exploring the point, check out Fraser Island.
-This heritage-listed destination features 123 kilometres of unspoilt sand, and it also happens to be the biggest sand island in the entire world.
-It is home to a range of fantastic terrains, from the rainforest that grows on sand to freshwater dune lakes and sand dunes.
+This heritage-listed destination features 123 kilometres of unspoilt sand, and it also happens to be the biggest sand island in the world.
+It is home to a range of fantastic terrains, from the rainforest that grows on the sand to freshwater dune lakes and dunes.